University of Colombo: Ceylon University College

 Arguments regarding the nature and status of the institution to be set up, its location, and the outset of World War I halted the establishment process until 1920 when the government purchased a private mansion called the Regina Walawwa which later came to be known as College House for the purpose of setting up the University College under the recommendations of Sir Edward Denham.

-The Ceylon University College was formerly declared open in January 1921 in the building that was originally the main building of Royal College Colombo located on Kumarathunga Munidasa Mawatha (formerly Thurstan Road) opposite College House.
-The University College was affiliated to the University of London and prepared students for University of London external degrees which were jointly examined.
+The Ceylon University College was formerly declared open in January 1921 in the building that was originally the main building of Royal College Colombo, located on Kumarathunga Munidasa Mawatha (formerly Thurstan Road) opposite College House.
+The University College was affiliated to the University of London and prepared students for University of London external degrees, which were jointly examined.
 Even though this fell short of a full university for Ceylon, it proved a platform to develop the academia required for a university.
 It had two departments: Arts and Science.

 University of Ceylon

-The University of Ceylon was established on 1 July 1942 by the Ceylon University Ordinance No.20 of 1942 which was passed by the State Council of Ceylon amidst World War II and threat of Japanese invasion.
-The Ceylon University College and the Ceylon Medical College were combined to form the University of Ceylon, with its administration based at College House and ability to grant its own degrees.
+The University of Ceylon was established on 1 July 1942 by the Ceylon University Ordinance No.20 of 1942, which was passed by the State Council of Ceylon amidst World War II and the threat of Japanese invasion.
+The Ceylon University College and the Ceylon Medical College were combined to form the University of Ceylon, with its administration based at College House and the ability to grant its own degrees.
 The two departments of Arts and Science of the University College were upgraded to faculties, the Medical College became the faculty of medicine and a new faculty of Oriental Studies was established at Cruden House.
 The university library was based at Villa Venezia in Queens Road.
 Residential facilities were provided at the Union Hostel with three halls of residence Jayatilleke and Arunachalam based at Guildford Crescent and Queens Hall (Q Hall or Women's hostel) along with two other hostels named Brodie and Aquinas.